 The classes in education master's degree programs cover practical and theoretical concepts in classroom management, pedagogy, curricula design and academic assessment.
 Students wanting to specialize in a subject need to take advanced courses as part of their degree program.
 The topics in the following list are usually required:

 - Educational theory

 People who earn a master's degree in education qualify for many teaching and administrative positions.
 Graduates can work in public or private schools at the primary or secondary levels.
 The careers listed below are popular options:

 - High school math teacher

 Certification and Continuing Education Information

-Students who graduate from a master's degree program in education usually meet state teaching certification requirements and don't need to complete other classes or take certification tests.
+Students who graduate from one of these master's degree programs must pass state teacher certification tests.
 Private school teachers usually don't need to meet the same licensure standards as those who teach public school.